(C) Copyright 2022 The Free Range Network; released under the Creative Commons BY-NC-SA license (Version 4 International).

 Updated: Monday 10th January 2022

-It has become a well-worn trope to blame our disconnected politics on problems with political parties.
-What if, however, the problem isn’t simply that people are not supporting political parties; what if the deeper problem is that people no longer see politics as having agency in their lives? – and so are not voting.
+It has become a well-worn trope to blame our disconnected politics on political parties.
+What if, however, the problem isn’t that people are not supporting political parties; what if people no longer see politics as having agency in their lives? – and so are not voting.

 In summary, the media portray the system ‘as is’ without questioning whether the democratic will of the people has been adequately represented by that system of elections, and the parties it elects.

 The ‘UK Democracy Chart’ has been created by the Free Range Network to provide a simple graphical snapshot of how elections and population changes have affected both the scale of voting, and the votes case for the governing party following each election.